 The short answer is YES.
 In the state of South Carolina, you are able to file a personal injury claim against your rideshare driver if you’re a passenger in an Uber or Lyft and they are at fault in a car wreck.
 However, these claims can be complex (as outlined below), since there are multiple parties that could be held liable for your injuries and damages sustained during the accident.

 If your Uber, Lyft, or other rideshare driver was involved in an accident while you were a passenger in the vehicle, then Don’t Delay Call 843.636.TREY.
-Give the Trey Harrell Law Office a call so that we can discuss the specifics of your case and get to work getting you the compensation you deserve!
+Give the Trey Harrell Auto Accident and Personal Injury Attorney a call so that we can discuss the specifics of your case and get to work getting you the compensation you deserve!

 DETERMINING LIABILITY IN AN UBER OR LYFT CAR ACCIDENT

 IF THE UBER OR LYFT DRIVER CAUSED THE ACCIDENT:

 If the Uber, Lyft, or rideshare driver was at-fault for the accident, then they can be held liable under South Carolina law.
 In this case, you may file a lawsuit against the driver.
 Depending on the driver and the rideshare company’s agreement, you may be able to recover against the Driver’s insurance policy.
 In addition to the driver’s policy limits, the law in the state of South Carolina requires rideshare companies, like Uber & Lyft, to carry liability insurance of at least $1 million in coverage for passengers who are injured during an auto accident caused by their driver.